How to Deal With Executive Burnout & Regain Life

 There are books, tapes and professional treatment programs to help manage executive burnout.
 Before you embark on any of these paths, consider the following:

 - Live a balanced, healthy life – Stop living a life of too much for too many others.
 Concentrate on the goal of living a healthy and balanced life.
+If substance abuse has become a part of your life, get help now.

 - Decide to change – Make the all-important decision to change, whatever it takes.
 Recognize that this won’t be easy for a hard-charging, powerful executive.
 But, you can do it.